Polymer/old-docs-site/0.8/docs/migration.md

     <map-me FOO-BAR="test3"></map-me> <!-- sets map-me.fooBar -->
     <map-me foobar="test1"></map-me> <!-- no matching property, doesn't set anything on map-me -->

+### Attribute deserialization {#attr}

+For any property listed in the `properties` object, the user can set a value on the corresponding attribute to initialize the property.
+This works much like (where any property in the `publish` object was deserialized).

+There are two differences from 0.5:

+*   The `type` field is used to determine how to deserialize the attribute value.
+If no type is specified, the property takes the string value of the attribute.
+In 0.5, the type was determined implicitly, from the type of the default value.

+*   0.8 does not modify the string before JSON parsing `Object` and `Array` values.
+In 0.5, Polymer replaced single quotes with double quotes.
+This allowed some invalid JSON to work correctly but broke some valid JSON.

+Before (reversed quotes accepted):

+    <my-element foo="{ 'title': 'Persuasion', 'author': 'Austen' }"></my-element>

+After (correct JSON quotes required):

+    <my-element foo='{ "title": "Persuasion", "author": "Austen" }'></my-element>

+### Binding to properties

+In 0.5, only properties that are explicitly published can be data bound from outside the element.
+In 0.8, any property is available for data binding, whether or not it is listed in the `properties` object.
+For more details on data binding in 0.8, see [Data binding](#data-binding).

 ### Default values {#default-values}